 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

-Nearly half a billion dollars is spent in the U.S. each year on Halloween costumes for pets.
-1 and 29 million people plan to dress their pets up in costumes in 2019.
+Nearly half a billion dollars is spent in the U.S. each year on Halloween costumes for pets1, and 29 million people plan to dress up their pets in 2019.

-If you’re one of the Americans who loves humiliating their pets (and a good chuckle), you’ll enjoy our study that names the states most likely to dress up their pups and the most popular costumes this year.
+If you’re one of the Americans who loves humiliating their pets (and a good chuckle), you’ll enjoy our report that names the states most likely to dress up their pups and the most popular costumes this year.